-- The big issue with table salt is that it’s been stripped of all natural nutrients during refinement.
+The big issue with table salt is that it has been stripped of all natural nutrients during the refinement process.

-- This intense heat treatment mean the salt is now technically dead.
+This intense heat treatment means the salt is now technically dead.
 Dead in the sense that it’s lost a whole host of natural healthy nutrients.

 The Dangers Of Refined Table Salt

 The previous section has already started to highlight some of the issues with refined table salt.
 Most of the issues being the process of stripping all of its nutrients and then replacing it with things that can cause harm to your health.

 Aluminate, which is routinely added to refined process salt and is linked to lots of health issues.
 For instance, studies show that aluminate is linked to neurological disorders.
 It’s particularly potent if there is no selenium (that helps your body break aluminate down).
 Also, note that heavy metals such as aluminum accumulate in your body.
 And this can lead to further health issues and disorders.

 The issue is not only that these harmful compounds are added to table salt.
 But it’s also that they don’t have any of their original natural healthy minerals.

 The fact that these minerals and nutrients are missing means that a critical aspect that balances your blood pressure when you consume salt is gone.

 This is also why eating a large amount of refined processed salt is linked to increase in blood pressure.

 The final point is bleaching, yes that’s right bleaching.
 Have you ever stopped to consider why table salt is always so perfectly white?
 Especially when compared to natural unrefined rock or sea salt.
 Well refined table salt is white because it’s been bleached by salt manufacturers.